tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 ## Dynamic MAC address assignment

-The MAC addresses for worker nodes are dynamically created using a base and a loop variable in the terraform template file libvirt.tf
+The MAC addresses for worker nodes are dynamically created using a base MAC and a loop variable in the terraform template file libvirt.tf

+In the case of the master nodes, the mac base variables (master_provision_mac_base; master_chucky_mac_base) have only the last hexadecimala character available to assign values to create the complete MAC addresses.
+For example **master_chucky_mac_base=52:54:00:a9:6d:7** which allows the creation of 16 different MACs from 52:54:00:a9:6d:70 to 52:54:00:a9:6d:7f, but since the number of master is always 3 there are plenty of addresses available, even if bonding is used the maximum number of MACs required is 3mastersx2MACs/per master= 6 MACs.

+In the case of worker nodes, the mac base variables (worker_provision_mac_base; worker_chucky_mac_base) use the last two hexadecimal characters to assign values to create the complete MAC address.
+For example **worker_chucky_mac_base=52:54:00:a9:6d:"** which allows the creation of 256 different MACs from 52:54:00:a9:6d:00 to  52:54:00:a9:6d:ff.
+In case bonding is used, every worker node requires two MACS, one per NIC for the bonding device, this limits the number of nodes to 256/2=128.

-The _count_ variable gets its value from the input variable number_of_workers, which can take values from 0 to 16, then that value must be converted to an hexadecimal character 0 to f (in lower case), this is done with the [format terraform function](https://www.terraform.io/language/functions/format):
+The variable part of the MAC is taken from **count.index**, used by terraform to create the number of nodes requested by the user.
+The _count_ variable gets its value from the input variable number_of_workers, which can take values from 0 to 128, then that value must be converted to an hexadecimal character 00 to 80 (in lower case), this is done with the [format terraform function](https://www.terraform.io/language/functions/format):

+The format string **%02x** means that the integer stored in **count.index** must be converted to an hexadeciman number in lower case (%x), and this number must take 2 places adding a leading 0 if only one character is enough to represent the number (02).

 ```
 network_interface {
   network_id = libvirt_network.chucky.id
-  mac        = format("${var.worker_chucky_mac_base}%x",count.index)
+  mac        = format("${var.worker_chucky_mac_base}%02x",count.index)
 }
 ```
 A similar formating trick is used in ansible, for the same purposes.